damazz/HQCA/README.md

 >>> A+= PauliString('YY',+0.5j)
 ```

 The Operator class handles multiplication and addition as expected, and will return an Operator object.
-FermiStrings are slightly more complicated, and instead of forcing a normal ordered representation, while produce a string representation, using the anticommmutation relations.
+FermiStrings are slightly more complicated, and instead of forcing a normal ordered representation, it will produce a string representation, using the anticommmutation relations.
 Note `p` and `h` represent the particle and hole operators.

 ```
 >>> Af = Operator()